 An estate planning attorney here in Sonoma, Chip has been an attorney for more than 40 years and focused on estate planning for the last 16 years.
 He and his wife Jeanne moved to Sonoma in 2000 and have been actively involved in the community ever since.
-Chip is a member of, and has served as Chair of the Board, of the Chamber of Commerce.
+Chip is a member of and has served as Chair of the Board, of the Chamber of Commerce.
 Chip is also a member and past President of the Rotary Club of Sonoma Valley.
 He’s been a member, and Chair, of the Sonoma Valley Citizens Advisory Board and currently serves on the Editorial Advisory Committee for the Index-Tribune.
 When not involved in the community Chip and Jeanne love to travel in support of her Incredible Accessible project, identifying accessible places and things for people with limited mobility to go, see and do.

 Nominations and Governance Committee

 Mollie graduated from the University of California, Berkeley with a Bachelor of Arts degree.
 Her professional life included 21 years of experience as an educator in both higher education and in secondary independent schools.
 She then moved into the corporate sector as an executive search professional, ultimately forming her own search firm whose focus was leadership searches for their large non-profit clients, many of which were in human services and education.
 Mollie’s non-profit volunteer activities have spanned her entire adult life.
 She has served on 11 boards and has been an officer on 6 of them.
 She and her husband moved to Sonoma 9 years ago and have been actively involved in the community since then.
 She was on the founding board of Impact 100 Sonoma.

 Art and his wife Margaret moved recently to Sonoma from London, which was the last stop in international careers spanning over forty years.
 His thirty-one years in Citibank’s international business took them to developing countries in the Middle East and Asia before the move to London where Art ultimately was Head of Global Risk Management for the emerging markets.
 After retiring from Citibank, Art held advisory and directorship positions in international banks and taught on a pro bono basis at the American University of Beirut.
 Art grew up in California and has BSCE and MBA degrees from UC Berkeley.